jaegertracing/jaeger/docs/getting_started.md

 -   Discover architecture of the whole system via data-driven dependency diagram.
--   View request time line & errors, understand how the app works.
+-   View request timeline and errors; understand how the app works.
--   Find sources of latency, lack of concurrency.
+-   Find sources of latency and lack of concurrency.
 -   Highly contextualized logging.
--   Use baggage propagation to
+-   Use baggage propagation to:

     -   Diagnose inter-request contention (queueing).
     -   Attribute time spent in a service.